daddel80/notepadpp-multireplace/README.md

   - **Matches** — Shows the hit count for each entry.
 Double-click to navigate through matches (see [Search Results Window](#search-results-window)).
   - **Replaced** — Shows the number of replacements made for each 'Replace with' string.
   - **Comments** — Add custom comments to entries for annotations or additional context.
   - **Modified** — Shows a persistent timestamp (YYYY-MM-DD HH:MM:SS) recording when each entry was last changed.
-Updated automatically on content changes, saved in CSV files.
+Updated automatically on content changes, saved in list files.
   - **Delete** — Contains a delete button for each entry, allowing quick removal from the list.

 - **Dirty-Flag Indicator** — A subtle stripe appears at the left edge of rows that have been modified since the last save or load, providing a quick visual cue for unsaved changes.